 Fans of Australian music are likely to be fairly aware of Doug too: he's the drummer in Hunter & Collectors.
 Meanwhile Jacqueline’s background in event planning and hospitality leave her well placed to run The Taproom and plan the brewery’s busy calendar of social events.

 When Shedshaker Brewing first started, its beers were largely focused on traditional styles but, after he took over as head brewer, Brad Iles was given freedom to experiment: their porter and lager are both classic examples of their respective styles, while the Knucklehead Rye IPA and Espresso Lager show a willingness to push styles and collaborate with some of those businesses under the same roof.
 Another unlikely collaboration – this time with CSIRO for a conference – led to the creation of hemp ale Hempathy.

-Prior to the move, you can enjoy their beers and hospitality at The Taproom and are served alongside a few local ciders, wines and ginger beers.
+Prior to the move, you can enjoy their beers and hospitality at The Taproom, where you can also try a few local ciders, wines and ginger beers.
 The Taproom itself sits adjacent to the brewhouse and is something of an extension of the people created it.
 The walls are lined with rotating art exhibitions promoting local established and emerging artists, while Doug’s Hall of Fame ARIA sits next to equally impressive trophies from the local “Castlemaine Idyll”.